How to Start a Solar Business – Your Complete Guide

 Not every state requires solar licensing, but some do.
 Keep in mind that if you’re planning on working outside of your home state, you’ll need licenses for any state you want to work in.
 For states requiring licenses, you’ll often need a plumbing or electrician license, or both.
 Some states require a specialized solar contractor license.

-Check here to confirm whether you need licensing in your state, region, or municipality
+Check here to check on what type of licensing you may need in your state, region, or municipality.

 Even if you don’t need a license to operate in your area, earning a solar certification is a great idea.
 Solar certifications are an important way to promote customer confidence, putting you ahead of the average uncertified business.